‘No excuse for leaving your pets’: Dog left tied to pole at Pittsburgh airport, police say

 PITTSBURGH (WTRF) — “There is no excuse for leaving your pets behind.”

-That’s what police said in a news release Thursday after a dog was found abandoned at Pittsburgh International Airport.
+That’s what police said Thursday after a dog was found abandoned at Pittsburgh International Airport.

 Allegheny County police say they were alerted to a dog that was tied to a pole and appeared to be abandoned in the short-term parking garage.